omokpogabriel/introduction_to_linux/Day_03: Linux filesystem.md

   * -X: is used to sort by extension
   * to hide a certain extension for the result run <code> ls --hide=*.conf </code> where .conf is the extension we want to exclude
   * -R : list files recursively
+  * -t : sort by modification time
+  * -u: sort by access time
+  * -c : sort by change time
+  * --reverse: this will show the result in reversed file name

   > <code> du -sh [destination] </code> shows the actual size of a file
+  > <code> ls -l --full-time . </code> this will show the full time information of the list

+  ### sorting ls by timestamop
+  - the ls uses the modification time to sort by default
+  * -t :

 ### ASSIGNMENT
 Go through the man page of the ls commnad and write out atleast 40 commands, reciting and remembering them for this new week

+# FILE TIMESTAMP
+In linux, every file has 3 timestamp:
+1.  atime: This is the access timestamp and it tells you the last time a file was read. the ls equivalent is <code> ls -lu </code>
+2.  mtime: The modified timestamp tell you the last time the content of the time was modified <code> ls -l. ls -lt </code>
+3.  ctime: The changed timestamp tells you the last time the metadatarelated to the file was changed <code> ls -lc </code>

+> use the stat command to view all 3 <code> stat /etc/passwd </code>

+> The touch command is used to both create a file if it does not exist and change the timestamp for an already existing file.
+    touch -a [file] is used to updated only the access time touch -m [file] is used to change the modified time.
+    Note: the above changes the time to the current system time.
+To specify a particular time, do: touch -m -t 20181203111230.45 (where the YYYYMMDDHM.S) AND HOUR IS 24. the .S is second touch file1 -r file2 is used to change the timestamp of file1 to file2

+## ASSIGMENT
+* change the man date for its information on date

+# FILE TYPES IN LINUX
+> Linux does not depend on the extension to know the actual type of file. it determines the type of the file from the file header. the files in the /bin for instance are executable files but di not have an extension unlike the windows file that wuill usually have a .exec attached to it.
+This does not imply that files in linux do not make use of extensions.
+It's just that Linux itself does not depend on the extension to know what type of file it is.
+However, for GUI, openning the file whose content does not match the extension is a major problem

+## VIEWING FILES
+> cat: this is used to display file in the terminal window. the syntax is cat -n [destination1 destination2].
+The "cat" stands for concatenate and thus can be used to merge to files together result to a new file. e.g. <code> cat /etc/hosts /etc/hosts.conf > my_new_file.txt </code> note the > is called an <Strong> output redirect </Strong> which tells the terminalt o print to a file instead of outputing it.

+> less & more : these commands are used to display more of the contents of a file
+    * q: this is used to quit
+    * h: is used to get additional help while in the file
+    * arrow keys : to movve up and down the page
+    * ctrl + f or space key : one window forward
+    * ctrl + b :  to move one window backward
+    * g : to go to the beginning of the file
+    * G : go to the very end of the file
+    * / : used to search for occurence of a string (searches forward)
+    *  ? : used to search for the occurence of a string backward . use n or N to move through the search results

+> tail : used to show the last 10 lines of a file.
+  * -n 2 : get the last 2 lines
+  * -n +20: will start showing the last line from a particular line number.
+In this case, it is line 20 to the end
+  * -f : this will continuously print out new lines in the file that is been tailed. to exit type <code> ctrl + c </code>

+> head : this is the opposite of the tail command. it prints the first 10 lines.

+>watch : this is used to watch a command.

+## CREATING
+As stated earlier, the <code> touch </code> command is used to create a file to create a directory use the <code> mkdir </code> command .
+Note that the mkdir creates directories from right to left. this implies that when you run <code> mkdir dir1/dir2 </code> the dir1 must exits.
+In a case where you want to create sub directory from a parent that does not exist, run <code> mkdir -p dir1/dir2/dirs </code>. the -p stands for "parent" and will create the directories as though the parent exists already
+* mkdir -v directoryName.

+## COPYING FILES
+The <code> cp </code> command is used to copy files from one location to the other.
+Note that the cp will by default create a destination file if it does not exist and will override the content of the destination file if it already exist.
+* -v : this is to verbosse the operation
+* -i : is used to prompt before performing the operation
+* -p : this is used to preserve the priviledges such as group, timestamp and ownership of a file else the user who copied the file becomes the new owner of the copied file with might not be intended during an operation.

+* <Strong> Note </Strong> in a case where you want to copy files to a directory, do <i> cp file1 file2 file3 directory/ </i>. this result of this operation is that the files are copied to the directory.
+If any of these files already exists in the directory then such file in the directory will be overwritten.
+* When you want to copy one directory to another directory add the <code > -r </code> to recursively copy the files in the directory.

+## MOVE AND RENAME FILE
+The <code> mv </code> is used to both move and rename a file.
+* -n : use this argument to prevent overriding a file when iot already exists
+*  -u : this ise used to move only new files. i when the source is newer than the destination you can move and rename a file by giving it a different name in the destination directory

+## REMOVING FILES